zachreid-96/Cross-Over/README.md

 6) This will bring the user to the Github issues page of this project to submit an issue ticket for a bug OR request a new feature.

 I put it in the comments of the script, but I will reiterate it here.
 I thank Ben Gripka and dbenham over at https://stackoverflow.com/questions/1894967/how-to-request-administrator-access-inside-a-batch-file for the code between the :: ------------------------------------- lines.
-I am not smart enough to come up with prompting for the Admin UAC on my own.
+I am not skilled enough to come up with prompting for the Admin UAC on my own.

 Feel free to use this as needed.